mertcansegmen/bulk-video-trimmer/README.md

 ### File Names

-You need to define the output file name, the start time and the end time of the video using the source file name.
+You need to define the output file name, the start time, and the end time of the video using the source file name.
 The format is: ```<filename>,<starting-point>,<ending-point>``` where starting and ending point is not mandatory.

 #### File Name Examples